Deep Throat (film): Revenue

 Deep Throat grossed $1 million (equivalent to $ million today) in its first seven weeks of release in 1972, including a then-porn film single-screen record of $30,033 ($ today) in its opening week at New York City's New World Theatre.
 The film made a then-record $3 million ($ million today) in its first six months of release and was still ranked among the top 10 highest-grossing films, as ranked by Variety, 48 weeks after its release.

 Estimates of the film's total revenues have varied widely: numbers as high as $600 million (equivalent to $ billion today) have been cited, which would make Deep Throat one of the highest-grossing films of all time.
 With an average ticket price of $5 ($ today), box-office takings of $600 million would imply 120 million admissions, an unrealistic figure.
 Although subsequent sales of the film on home video certainly brought additional revenue, the FBI's estimate that the film produced an income of approximately $100 million ($ million today) may be closer to the truth.
 Michael Hiltzik of the Los Angeles Times also argues for a lower figure in a February 2005 article, pointing out that Deep Throat was banned outright in large parts of the US (as well as many other countries), and only tended to find screenings in a small network of adult theaters in larger urban centers.
-The directors of Inside Deep Throat responded to the article, suggesting that actual revenues from the film were possibly even higher than the $600 million figure.
+The directors of Inside Deep Throat, a 2005 documentary about the film's cultural legacy, responded to the article, suggesting that actual revenues from the film were possibly even higher than the $600 million figure.
 Hiltzik was unsatisfied with the directors' response, writing that their method was to "construct a seemingly solid box office figure out of layers and layers of speculation piled upon a foundation of sand".

-Roger Ebert noted as well in his review of Inside Deep Throat, a 2005 documentary about the film's cultural legacy, that many theaters that screened the film were mob-connected enterprises, which probably also "inflated box office receipts as a way of laundering income from drugs and prostitution" and other illegal activities.
+Roger Ebert noted in his review of Inside Deep Throat that many theaters that screened the film were mob-connected enterprises, which probably also "inflated box office receipts as a way of laundering income from drugs and prostitution" and other illegal activities.

 In 2006, a censored edition of the film was released on DVD for fans of pop culture and those wishing to own a non-X-rated copy of the infamous movie.
 Deep Throat was the first film to be inducted into the XRCO Hall of Fame.